Ford666/RAF21_TM_retrieval/README.md

 ## Experiments
 In experiment, we perform single-spot & multi-spot focusing through MMF, focus scanning across the fiber region, and image transmission through MMF.
-Note in experiments, algorithms of GPU verison were used, including `prVBEM_tm.m`, `GGS21_tm.m`, `RAF_tm.m` and `RAF21_tm.m` in the directory of "algs", and the acceleration effects may vary for different algorithms.
+Note in experiments, algorithms of GPU verison were used, including `prVBEM_tm.m`, `GGS21_tm.m`, `RAF_tm.m` and `RAF21_tm.m` in the directory of `algs`, and the acceleration effects may vary for different algorithms.

 If you encounter bugs that are hard to deal with by youself, please feel free to contact me: Shengfu Cheng (ford.scu.edu@gmail.com)